zuzuleinen/wallet-service/README.md

 ## About

-This projects showcases an HTTP service that acts as a Wallet Service in a microservice architecture for a betting platform.
+This project showcases an HTTP service that acts as a Wallet Service in a microservice architecture for a betting platform.

 Funds in a wallet can increase (e.g. by winning a bet, depositing